SierraM-0/freyja-scripts/README.md

-# freyja-scripts
+# Handy Scripts

-Personal scripts for various tasks and tools.
+A collection of personal scripts for Linux and general automation tasks.